zpscott/dagger/testing.md

 ## Replace bindings for functional/integration/end-to-end testing

-Functional/integration/end-to-end tests typically use the production application, but substitute fakes[^fakes-not-mocks] for persistence, backends, and auth systems, leaving the rest of the application to operate normally.
+Functional/integration/end-to-end tests typically use the production application, but substitute [fakes] (don’t use mocks in large functional tests!) for persistence, backends, and auth systems, leaving the rest of the application to operate normally.
 That approach lends itself to having one (or maybe a small finite number) of test configurations, where the test configuration replaces some of the bindings in the prod configuration.

 ### Option 1: Override bindings by subclassing modules